Lisa and I use social media as a part of our ministry lifestyle.

-1. Facebook should be used by Christ-followers as a means of interactive Christian fellowship and as a tool for evangelism.
+1. Social media should be used by Christ-followers as means of interactive Christian fellowship and as a tool for evangelism.

-Furthermore, I suggest that you use more restraint on social media than you would in the pulpit.
+Furthermore, I suggest you use more restraint on social media than in the pulpit.
 Why?
-Written language holds more potential to be misunderstood and cause damage than spoken communication.
-Preachers should use rooms full of precautionary wisdom when discussing politics and other’s personal appearance.
-For your witness sake, avoid divisive discussions that bring out the worst in human nature.
-Also, handle humor with care so that you never appear to be attacking any person or group.
-You’d rather be thought of as too serious than to allow your sense of humor to damage your credibility.
+Written language can be misunderstood and cause more damage than spoken communication.
+Preachers should use rooms full of precautionary wisdom when discussing politics or someone’s personal appearance.
+Avoid divisive discussions that bring out the worst in human nature.
+Also, handle humor carefully so you never appear to attack any person or group.
+You’d rather be considered too serious than allow your sense of humor to damage your credibility.

-It might be hard to believe, but most people aren’t going to read the excessively long notes typed out in the status update field.
-Even if they “liked” it, it’s quite possible that they only clicked “like” because they like you.
-The Notes section within Facebook works for articles and essays and longwinded rants.
-Or, consider starting up your own blogging site like this one.
+It might be hard to believe, but most people will not read the excessively long notes typed in the status update field.
+Even if they “liked” it, it’s entirely possible that they only clicked “like” because they like you.
+Consider starting a blog to share articles, essays, and long-winded rants.

 If the comment is divisive, destructive, malicious, or off-topic, it should just disappear without you defriending or calling out the offender.
-There is no need for Facebook to become a forum for public debate or arguments.
+Social media is a public forum unsuitable for public debate or arguments.
 Such behavior is unwise and usually a waste of time.

-When the “Caps Lock” key in engaged, everything typed LOOKS LIKE THIS.
-This is what we used to do in emails when we really wanted to raise our voice, and yell at others.
-Don’t turn on the Caps Lock unless you really want to EMPHASIZE a word or two.
-It’s not polite to always be RAISING YOUR VOICE.
+When the “Caps Lock” key is engaged, everything typed LOOKS LIKE THIS.
+Don’t turn on the Caps Lock unless you want to EMPHASIZE a word or two.
+We used to do this in emails when we wanted to raise our voices and yell at others.
+It’s not polite to constantly be RAISING YOUR VOICE.

-6. Refrain from clicking “like” on your own Facebook status updates, pictures, and your comments everywhere else.
+6. Refrain from clicking “like” on your own status updates, pictures, and your comments everywhere else.

 7. A picture of your face (preferably with your spouse, if married) is the best profile picture.

 You can disagree with these seven and still make it to Heaven, but only if you’re a Christian.
 You can learn more about becoming a Christian here.